-t2 group is the leading specialist provider of Apprenticeships in the Health and Social Care Sector in the UK, employing the best team of expert tutors, trainers and assessors in the industry.
+t2 group is the leading specialist provider of Apprenticeships and Diplomas in the Health and Social Care Sector in the UK.

-Our unique LARA delivery methodology has been refined by us over the last 25 years specifically for the sector, utilising experiential learning combined with one to one coaching.
-This methodology enables your learners to develop new skills quickly and effectively and then apply and reflect on them in their everyday practice.
+Our unique LARA delivery methodology has been developed and refined by us over the last 25 years specifically for the sector, utilising experiential learning combined with one to one coaching.
+This approach enables your learners to develop new skills quickly and effectively and then apply and reflect on them in their everyday practice.
 This advanced approach to learning leads to sustained changes in behaviour, building your organisational capability and driving measurable improvements in performance.